Why Property Investors Love BOARDING HOUSES

 What are the other special requirements for these property investments?

-The rooming house development proposal is appropriately designed to be in harmony with local area.character
+The rooming house development proposal is appropriately designed to be in harmony with the local area

 Be close to public transport services.